Train a Stillinger-Weber potential

 #================================================================================

-# Available parameters to optimize.
+# Available parameters to optimize (In MODEL SPACE).

 # Model: SW_StillingerWeber_1985_Si__MO_405512056662_006